Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Application to concrete systems

 We conclude this section by identifying the condition that needs to be satisfied in order to induce a superconducting vortex with a single unit of vorticity.
 For this to take place, $|\tilde{\nu}_{\rm ind}|$ needs to reach the value $\nicefrac{1}{2}$ and be smaller than $\nicefrac{3}{2}$.
 This implies that the critical condition for a single-unit vortex to be stabilized is $\tilde{\zeta}\tilde{\nu}_I=\nicefrac{1}{2}$, which equivalently leads to the following threshold value:

 \noi for the exchange energy $\tilde{I}_z$ felt by the electrons due to the magnetic island.
 We remark that the above is expressed and derived in the original SI unit system, by employing the relations $\tilde{\nu}_I=\mu_0\tilde{S}_z{\cal X}/w\Phi_0$, $\tilde{I}_z=\tilde{S}_z/(2\pi\tilde{\rho}_I^2)$, and the approximate result for $\tilde{\zeta}$ described in Eq.~\eqref{eq:ZetaApprox} when assuming the here-relevant weak coupling limit.
-We note that the first fraction on the l.h.s. of Eq.~\eqref{eq:VortexCriterion} depends only on the ratios $\rho_I/\xi_M$ and $\lambda_L/\xi_S$ and is expected to be of order one for the systems stu\-died here.
+We note that the first fraction on the r.h.s. of Eq.~\eqref{eq:VortexCriterion} depends only on the ratios $\rho_I/\xi_M$ and $\lambda_L/\xi_S$.
+On the other hand, when correlations are suppressed, i.e., $V=0$ or $\xi_M\leq\xi_S$, a similar analysis for $\rho_I\ll\lambda_L$ provides that the threshold exchange energy is still given by Eq.~\eqref{eq:VortexCriterion}, but with $\xi_M$ replaced by $\xi_S$, under the usual condition $\xi_S\ll\rho_I$.
+Hence, the first fraction now reads as $D_\phi/D_I$.
+In either case, with or without magnetic correlations present, the first fraction in the r.h.s. of Eq.~\eqref{eq:VortexCriterion} is expected to be of order one for the systems stu\-died here.
 Therefore, we focus on the second term which corresponds to the threshold magnetic flux required to pin a vortex, after being converted into an exchange splitting energy via the ensuing magnetoelectric effects.
 Under the assumption that the first fraction in Eq.~\eqref{eq:VortexCriterion} is of the order of one, we find that in the case of the TI surface states the threshold exchange energy to stabilize a single-unit vortex is $\tilde{I}_z\sim0.9\,{\rm meV}$, while for the Rashba metal is $\tilde{I}_z\sim56\,{\rm meV}$.
 These results further confirm our earlier conclusions, that is, the TI system is more prominent to exhibit magnetic-island-pinned vortices than the Rashba metal.
 The difference here is due to the fact that both $\lambda_L$ and ${\cal X}$ for the TI system are about three or four times larger than the respective quantities in the Rashba metal.

 A more transparent expression for the above introduced vortex-formation criterion can be obtained by re-expressing the London penetration depth using its definition in terms of the superfluid stiffness which is roughly given as $D\sim\pi E_F/(2\Phi_0^2)$, as obtained from our calculations discussed in Appendix~\ref{app:AppendixGLcoeff}.
 These manipulations lead to the following formula for a disorder-free system: